Melaleuca-Web-Marketing/skudatachecker/README.md

 pnpm dev       # starts Next.js dev server on http://localhost:3000
 ```

 Environment variables are not required for development; the DataForge API URL is hard-coded in `app/api/sku-info/route.ts`.
 If your environment requires a corporate CA, set `ALLOW_INSECURE_TLS=true` when running the dev server to skip certificate validation.
+When deploying under a subdirectory, expose `NEXT_PUBLIC_BASE_PATH` (for example `/skudatachecker`) so the client automatically prefixes API calls.

 ## Scripts